jkpaljitu/sde/README.md

 sde
 ===
-This can be referred as SDE-Manager, too
+This can be referred as SDE-Manager.
 Scripts developed for automating processes in a "Software Development Environment" This holds components like:
 1. Devline Manager (DM) - manages branches